minesunny/tomcat-source/README.md

 Please see [LICENSE](LICENSE) for more info.

+### Maven Project
+This repository is a maven project, if yours is a ant project and you want to change it to a maven project please see[MAVEN.txt](MAVEN.md) for more info.

 ### Support and Mailing List Information

 * Free community support is available through the